Come and visit one of the oldest cities in the Mediterranean!…

 Ybosym became an important redistribution centre on the trade routes between Carthage and its Iberian colonies.

 During the Punic Wars it opposed Rome, resisting the siege imposed by Cornelius Scipio the African, but it did not miss the opportunity to make a pact with the Roman Senate when it intuited that Carthage was heading for defeat.
 Although it changed its name, becoming Ebusus, it remained faithful to its Punic past, Romanization being a slow and gradual process.
 The Necropolis of Puig d’es Molins is one of the best preserved in the Punic world.

-After the fall of the Roman Empire there were times of insecurity due to the Vandal and Byzantine invasions.
-These lasted until 902 when the Balearic islands were annexed to the caliphate of Cordoba, where they were known as the Eastern Isles of Al-Andalus.
-The Muslim Berbers brought the islands back into bloom.
-They produced some famous characters, such as the poet Al-Sabini, and left clear traces on the geographical and human landscape.
+After the fall of the Roman Empire, there were times of insecurity due to the Vandal and Byzantine invasions.
+These lasted until 902, when the Balearic islands were annexed to the caliphate of Cordoba, where they were known as the Eastern Isles of Al-Andalus.
+The Muslim Berbers brought prosperity back to the islands, which were the birthplace of some famous characters, such as the poet Al-Sabini, and left clear traces on the geographical and human landscape.

-We have a multitude of buildings dating from this period: the first churches, like the current Cathedral, which is dedicated to Saint Mary Major, and another four that also served as fortresses.
-The water mills along the River Santa Eularia, the inland defence towers, etc.
+Numerous buildings date back to this period: the first churches, including the Cathedral, which is dedicated to Saint Mary Major, and another four that also served as fortresses.
+The water mills along the Santa Eularia River, the inland defence towers, etc.